 Welcome to the Faculty of Law in Ljubljana

-The Ljubljana Faculty of Law, established in 1919, is one of the founding faculties of the University of Ljubljana and the largest law faculty in Slovenia.
-On 15 April 1920, the first dean of the Faculty, Professor Leonid Pitamic, marked the beginning of the Faculty's teaching and research activities with an inaugural lecture entitled "Law and Revolution”, emphasising that "we can neither make, share nor find justice, if there is no justice within ourselves”.
+The Ljubljana Faculty of Law, established in 1919, is one of the founding members of the University of Ljubljana and the largest law faculty in Slovenia.
+On 15 April 1920, the first dean of the Faculty, Professor Leonid Pitamic, marked the beginning of the Faculty's teaching and research activities with an inaugural lecture titled "Law and Revolution”, emphasising that "we can neither make, share nor find justice, if there is no justice within ourselves”.

 Ever since, the Faculty has offered its students an intellectually exciting learning environment with high academic standards at undergraduate and postgraduate level, promoting both legal knowledge and critical thought.
 We are very proud of our motto "The Tradition of Excellence”.

 Through the years, the Faculty of Law remained committed to its mission to provide its students with the best possible legal education so as to prepare them for all the traditional legal professions.
 Today, it is not only the oldest but also – by any measure – the best law faculty in Slovenia.
 Located in a renovated building complex at the very centre of the city of Ljubljana, the Faculty boasts a large teaching staff working in nine departments, six further associated research institutes and the most extensive law library in the region.